AdobeDocs/app-builder/guides/security_overview.md

 Every application development project has its own security requirements.
 Even for seasoned developers, these critical requirements can lead to complex and time-consuming implementations with an inappropriate support at SDK and tools level.

-Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) are designed to fasten the implementation of the typical security requirements for cloud-native applications that deploy into Adobe's ecosystem.
+Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) are designed to expedite the implementation of the typical security requirements for cloud-native applications that deploy into Adobe's ecosystem.

 The following sections will focus on specific aspects of the security for Project Firefly Applications.